-We commenced enrolment and dosed the first patient in CAReS, our Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in April 2021 and we completed enrolling patients in the Phase 1b during the first quarter 2023.
+We commenced enrolment and dosed the first patient in CAReS, our Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in April 2021, and we completed enrolling patients in the Phase 1b during the first quarter 2023.
 Data from the Phase 1b stage was used to determine the most effective and safe dose selected as the starting dose for the Phase 2a portion of CAReS.
-We received approval from the regulatory authorities in the UK to increase the daily dose from 650 micrograms to 1,000 micrograms after 4 weeks and up to 1300 micrograms initiated at 8 weeks in patients for whom intra-patient dose escalation is expected to be well tolerated.
-We also received approval from the regulatory authorities in the UK to expand the Phase 2a to 40 patients with a 3:1 randomization of ART27.13 to placebo.
-We initiated the Phase 2a portion of CAReS during April 2023 in the UK and are planning for up to 15 sites from a potential five countries to participate in the Phase 2a.
-We experienced minor delays due to COVID-19; however, we do not foresee significant ongoing impacts.
-We are aware the situation could change, and we are working to mitigate any adverse effects that may materialize due to the pandemic or its aftermath or any other global disruption.
+We received approval from the regulatory authorities in the UK, Ireland and Norway to increase the daily dose from 650 micrograms to 1,000 micrograms after 4 weeks and up to 1,300 micrograms initiated at 8 weeks in patients for whom intra-patient dose escalation is expected to be well tolerated.
+We also received approval from the regulatory authorities to enroll 40 patients to the Phase 2a stage with a 3:1 randomization of ART27.13 to placebo.
+We initiated the Phase 2a portion of CAReS during April 2023 and are planning for up to 14 sites from five countries to participate in the Phase 2a.
+As of March 2024, nine clinical sites are open and full enrollment is projected by the end of 2024.

 Our second in-licensed patented program is from our platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU").
 Our lead program FABP5 is designated ART26.12.
 To date, SBU has received approximately \$8.0 million in funding from the National Institutes of Health to develop these candidates including a \$4.2 million grant in 2020 to advance research of FABP5 inhibition in prostate cancer.
 Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, the high degree of sequence and structural similarities among family members have made the creation of drugs targeting specific FABPs challenging.
-FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anadamide ("AEA").
+FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anandamide ("AEA").
 While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating a large library of compounds which we believe to be highly specific and potent small molecule inhibitors of FABP5 and other isoforms.
-In addition to its potential as a synthetic endocannabinoid modulator with development targeting pain, inflammation, and anxiety, FABP5 is understood to play an important role in lipid signaling and is believed to be an attractive strategy for cancer drug development.
-Large amounts of human biomarker animal model data support FABP5 as an oncology target, including triple negative breast cancer, ovarian cancer, cervical cancer, and castration-resistant prostate cancer.
+In addition to its potential as a synthetic endocannabinoid modulator with development targeting pain, inflammation, dermatologic conditions such as psoriasis and atopic dermatitis, FABP5 is understood to play an important role in lipid signaling and is believed to be an attractive strategy for cancer drug development.
+Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer, ovarian cancer, cervical cancer, and castration-resistant prostate cancer.
 We licensed exclusive world-wide rights to these inhibitors from SBU in all fields.
-Through our sponsored research we have subsequently identified a potential research at the University of Western Ontario in this new development area.
+Through our sponsored research we have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder ("PTSD").
+We have also been awarded a research grant in Canada to expand on our earlier research at the University of Western Ontario in this new development area.